 Even after the declaration of Philippine independence, the Spanish fortified the church as a military post until they finally surrendered in 1899.
 It is said that the church’s structure was made from stones plastered by lime and honey.

-Aside from being the country’s Last Frontier, Palawan is also one of the best places in the Philippines to revisit significant historical landmarks.
+Aside from being the country’s Last Frontier, Palawan is also one of the best places to revisit significant historical landmarks in the Philippines.
 One of which is the Plaza Cuartel, which is often visited with other tourist spots in Puerto Princesa.

 It previously served as a World War II garrison for Filipino and American soldiers.
 The landmark serves as a memorial for prisoners of war who were burned alive in an underground tunnel.
 It’s a tourist spot usually included in a day tour of Puerto Princesa.